 Waiver of New Product Requirements.
-If the 2011 NEC requires products that aren't yet available at the time the Code is adopted, the authority having jurisdiction can allow products that were acceptable in the previous Code to continue to be used.
+If the current NEC requires products that aren't yet available at the time the Code is adopted, the authority having jurisdiction can allow products that were acceptable in the previous Code to continue to be used.

-Author's Comment: Sometimes it takes years before testing laboratories establish product standards for new NEC requirements, and then it takes time before manufacturers can design, manufacture, and distribute these products to the marketplace.
+Sometimes it takes years before testing laboratories establish product standards for new NEC requirements, and then it takes time before manufacturers can design, manufacture, and distribute those products to the marketplace.

-90.5 Mandatory Requirements and Explanatory Material.
+90.5 Mandatory Requirements and Explanatory Material